 Mowing the lawn has long been a Sunday tradition for many Aussies, followed by sitting back with a cold drink afterwards to admire your hard work.
 With our climate, you can go months during winter without having to get your lawn mower out of the shed, but during the summer, many of us are out cutting the grass every couple of days to keep it properly maintained.
 As a result, you’ll want a lawn mower that can handle the workload for when the grass gets away from you, as well as one that can handle the size and shape of your backyard.

-With a number of mower types available, finding one that will make short work of your lawn can send shoppers into a head-spin, with the choice between a 2-stroke, 4-stroke, electric and even self-propelled models enough for you to think about hiring someone to cut your lawn for you instead.
-But with six out of ten (61%) respondents to our latest survey stating that they enjoy mowing the lawn, finding one that makes the job a breeze would be at the top of most people’s lists.
+With a number of mower types available, finding one that will make short work of your lawn can send shoppers into a head-spin, with the choice between 2-stroke, 4-stroke, electric and even self-propelled models enough for you to think about hiring someone to cut your lawn for you instead!
+But with 45% of respondents to our latest survey stating that they enjoy mowing their lawn, finding one that makes the job a breeze would be at the top of most people’s lists.
 Reliability and ease of use are crucial factors to consider.
+That’s why our annual lawn mower review can help you make a better-informed decision the next time you need to replace your garden mate, with our ratings based on the back-yard experiences of people just like you.

 For those after an electric lawn mower, Victa offers both a 40V and 82V cordless range, with each series including at least two model types.
 Powered by Lithium-Ion batteries, the 40V mower can cut through a 360m² backyard with a single charge, Victa claims, whereas the 82V mowers have a run time of up to 45 minutes.
 With additional batteries also available for separate purchase, Victa offers work-arounds for larger backyards, or for those who let the yard grow wild.